-Refer to the Map Reference Tables for a list of the maps that relate to this zone.
+Refer to the Map Reference Tables for a list of the maps that relate to the zone.

-- 1 Protection of surface and underground water resources from pollution, contamination or unsustainable use - 2 Development excluded from the zone where it is liable to contribute to the contamination or pollution of surface and underground water resources or the reduction of aquifer recharge. - 3 Extensive areas of locally indigenous plant species established and retained in order to safeguard the catchment and recharge characteristics of the water resource. - 4 Accommodation of wind farms and ancillary development. - 5 Development that contributes to the desired character of the zone.
+- 1 Protection of surface and underground water resources from pollution, contamination or unsustainable use. - 2 Development excluded from the zone where it is liable to contribute to the contamination or pollution of surface and underground water resources or the reduction of aquifer recharge. - 3 Extensive areas of locally indigenous plant species established and retained in order to safeguard the catchment and recharge characteristics of the water resource. - 4 Not more than one Aboriginal group dwelling site in the Big Swamp catchment area at Montillie. - 5 Accommodation of wind farms and ancillary development. - 6 Development that contributes to the desired character of the zone.